 Rosemary

 This always feels like a Sunday lunch kind of herb, if you know what I mean!
-Perfect for adding lots of flavour to meat and vegetables dishes.
+Perfect for adding lots of flavor to meat and vegetables dishes.

 Cardamom

 I still remember the day I discovered cardamom was low histamine and have been using it on so many dishes ever since!
-It works as both a sweet and and savoury flavouring in my opinion, and so is very versatile.
+It works as both a sweet and and savory flavoring in my opinion, and so is very versatile.

 Cardamom chia pudding with blueberry compote